muppet9010/Factorio-Single-Train-Unit/README.md

 Limitations
 ================

+- This is a concept mod and relies upon some emergent game behaviours.
+Should Factorio train placement change in the future it may not be possible to update and support it.
 - Don't build a train with multiple single train units in it out of order.
 Start at one end and place each one sequentially.
 As placing a middle single train unit between 2 other rail wagons may not place correctly.
 - There is no way to detach a single train unit from a larger train, it must be deconstructed.
 The disconnect wagon command will be effectively undone.